Servair: Takeover by Gategroup

 In early 2016, Air France announced its intention to sell the majority stake in Servair.
 By January 2017, Gategroup acquired 50% minus one share of Servair, at a company valuation of €237.5 million.
 This move established Gategroup as the market leader in food-related services to the travel industry and increased its revenue from CHF 3 billion to around CHF 4.4 billion.
 By acquiring additional shares in 2019, the group increased its stake in Servair to 50.0% plus one share.
 Following further adjustments to the put option structure, it raised its ownership to 65.0% on May 31, 2021.
 In 2024, a new agreement and revised option terms led to the purchase of another 5.0%, bringing the Group's total ownership to 70.0% as of December 31, 2024.

-In 2018, Servair opened its new production unit in Ghana at Kotoka International Airport.
+In 2018, Servair opened its new production unit in Ghana at Accra International Airport.

 In response to the downturn in the airline catering sector during the COVID-19 pandemic, Servair diversified its operations by supplying rations to African military forces.